kjar0/516X-Final/README.md

         skills4vec.append(b)
     return skillsdf, skills4vec
 ```
-This function retrieves job posting information for each job in list, cleans the posts, and finds the 10 keywords for the job title using TF-IDF.
-Once this is complete for each job in the list, it combines the 10 keywords from each job into a list of strings!
+This function takes a list of jobs and retrieves information from Indeed.com, cleans the posts, and finds the top 10 keywords for the job title using TF-IDF.
+Once this is complete for each job in the list, it combines the 10 keywords from each job into a list of strings for further analysis!

 >> **What is TF-IDF?**